Click to make font larger

 2. Vocational / skills training

-medical massage trainers were found who started up
+deaf.
+A medical massage trainer was found who started up this program

-students are trained by a professional musician in singing, composing
+talented blind students are trained by a professional musician in

 - Tibetan Mountain Cheese